sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/sub_dist.html %}

 Over to the subjectivity, a score of $0.0$ is once again the most frequent one.
 This could maybe be more surprising, as quotations and citations often refer to the opinions of the speaker.
 However, it seems like *TextBlob*'s methods overwhelmingly often end up with a score of $0.0$.
 Initially, one might think that as *TextBlob* doesn't capture the underlying context, it doesn't extract the subjectivity neither.
+Eventually, we do also mind that the remaining distribution is centered around $0.5$, but also having a clear upswing towards $1.0$.

 #### _Mood across time -- Do we really love Mondays deep inside?_